 The second public house was located on Rake Lane, opposite Egerton Terrace, where the entrance to the Eagle and Crown's function room is now.
 The victualler was William Langley in the 1830s.

-The present Eagle and Crown was built, around 1840, probably when the name changed from the Grapes, it was built on the site of the old pub and a house which was on the corner of Ford Road and Rake Lane.
+The present Eagle and Crown was built, around 1840, it was built on the site of the old pub and a house which was on the corner of Ford Road and Rake Lane.
 The first victualler of the Eagle and Crown was William Langley, who remained there until his death in the late 1850s.
 (The 1861 census shows his wife, Maria, as the victualler).

 Over the years the Eagle and Crown has been home to various organisations, including The Wirral Farmers' Club and The Order of Oddfellows.
 In 1926 the pub was extensively renovated, this renovation involved the almost total rebuilding of the pub, however to comply with the licensing laws at the time, the pub had to be open during licensing hours throughout the renovation.

-The Horse and Jockey was built on the opposite corner of Rake Lane about 1850, again this probably coincided with the name change.
+The Horse and Jockey was built on the opposite corner of Rake Lane about 1850.
 It was built on a site previously occupied by an 'L' shaped block of cottages.
 The first victualler of the Horse and Jockey was William Mullineux, so it is likely that the Horse and Groom closed when the new pub opened.

 The Horse and Jockey was owned by William Inman until 1875, on 31st July of that year Catherine Furness, the victualler at the time, bought the buildings and land.
 The pub appears to have had several names over the years, the 1891 census lists it as the Furness Hotel (although Catherine Furness had retired and the vitctualler was James Shepherd) while photographs taken later in the 1890s show it called the Upton Hotel